DubbleA/derivatives-pricing/notes.md

 - We have to be careful to ensure the self-assignment does not cause crashes

-## Chapter 5 Strategies, Decoration, and Statistics
+## 5 Strategies, Decoration, and Statistics

 Standard design pattern: the decorator pattern.
 We added functionality to a class without changing the interface.
 This process is called decoration.
 The most important part is that, since the decorated class has the same interface as the undecorated class, any decoration which can be applied to the original class can also be applied to the decorated class.
 We can therefore decorate as many times as we wish, but it might not be useful.